For coursework begun during or after the January 2012 semester, grades are interpreted and GPAs are determined as follows:

 Students completing semester one in May 2013 and beyond will be able to replace failing (F/NP) grades in their GPA after repeating the course and receiving a passing grade.
 The course with the F or NP grade will be removed from the GPA calculation, but the attempted hours will still count in the calculation of Satisfactory Academic Progress (SAP).

-The academic content in FM courses is presented in lectures, anatomy lab and small group sessions.
+The academic content in Medical Sciences courses is presented in lectures, anatomy lab and small group sessions.
 This content is assessed by mini-examinations, laboratory examinations, and final examinations.
-The contribution of each laboratory examination, mini-examination and final examination are weighted to contribute to the determination of the overall cumulative score for each FM course.
+The contribution of each laboratory examination, mini-examination and final examination are weighted to contribute to the determination of the overall cumulative score for each Medical Sciences course.
 Additionally, each mini-examination and final examination assessment contributes to the calculation of discipline scores within each course.
 The course syllabi will provide further information regarding the weighting of exams specific for each course.

 Minimum Passing Score (MPS) and Minimum Performance Level(MPeL)